 As a general rule of thumb, trade marks cannot be altered.
 This ensures that the brand’s integrity remains intact.
-However, following the decision in the Scandinavian Tobacco Group v Trojan Trading Company case (STG case), the alteration of trade marks may now be allowed in certain circumstances.
-This article discusses how this decision affects the repackaging of goods and explains what you can do to maintain control of your trade marks if you are a manufacturer or supplier of branded consumer goods.
+However, following the decision in the Scandinavian Tobacco Group v Trojan Trading Company case (STG case), the alteration of trade marks by others may now be allowed in certain circumstances.
+This article discusses how this decision affects the alteration in packaging of branded consumer goods and explains what you can do to maintain control of your trade marks if you are a manufacturer or supplier of branded consumer goods.

-A person infringes a registered trade mark if they use a mark that is substantially identical or deceptively similar to another registered trade mark in a similar class of goods.
+Generally, a person infringes a registered trade mark if they use a mark substantially identical or deceptively similar to another registered trade mark in a similar class of goods or services.

 In deciding whether two marks are substantially identical, they are compared side-by-side.
 Then, a legal professional will search for similarities or differences in their essential features.

-Determining if another mark is deceptively similar is a little more complicated.
-Firstly, a legal professional compares the overall impression your logo and the other mark.
-If the average consumer will likely be confused, the trade mark is deceptively similar.
+Determining if another mark is deceptively similar is more complicated.
+Firstly, a legal professional compares your logo’s overall impression and the other mark.
+Then, if the average consumer will likely be confused, the trade mark may be considered deceptively similar.

-In this case, the original trade mark was infringed upon by Trojan’s re-packaging of the STG cigars.
-However, Trojan was able to successfully defend their infringement of the mark using the defence of consent.
+In this case, Trojan’s re-packaging of the STG cigars infringed on the original trade mark.
+However, Trojan successfully defended their infringement of the mark using the defence of consent.

 Defence of Consent

-If you are unable to prove trade mark infringement, other claims may be successful where a trade mark infringement claim is not.
+If you cannot prove trade mark infringement, other claims may be successful where a trade mark infringement claim is not.
 You may be able to argue that the other party using your trade mark is acting in a way that is misleading and deceptive conduct or passing off.

 Passing off occurs when a person passes off their goods or services as those of another.
-By doing so, they falsely suggest that there is a connection with the other person’s business.
+By doing so, they falsely suggest a connection with the other person’s business.

 Put Up a Prohibition Notice

-Trade mark owners are able to put a notice in place that prohibits specific actions by third parties.
+Trade mark owners can put a notice prohibiting specific actions by third parties.
 These actions may include:

 - altering the goods; or